-Working with one piece of dough at a time, and keeping the others covered with a tea towel, roll the dough in a ball.
+Working with one piece of dough at a time, and keeping the others covered with a tea towel, roll the dough into a ball.
 Push through the center of the ball using both thumbs to make a hole.
 Then, continue to stretch the bagel out until it reaches about 4 inches across.
 Be sure not to flatten the bagel too much throughout this process.
 Place completed bagels about 2 inches apart on the previously prepared baking sheets and cover with plastic wrap.
 Repeat until all pieces of the dough have been shaped.

 Fill a large dutch oven about halfway full with lukewarm water.
 Remove the bagels from the refrigerator.
 They will have puffed up slightly overnight.
 To test that the bagels have proofed long enough, gently place the bagel on the lukewarm water.
 If it floats, the bagels are ready to go.
 Pat the bagel dry and return it back to the covered baking sheets until the water begins to boil.
 If it sinks, the dough needs more time to proof.
 Remove baking sheets from the refrigerator and allow the bagels to sit at room temperature, still covered, until they float.
 Check every 15 minutes until they float.

 Once the bagels float, begin to boil the water over high heat in the dutch oven.
 Once the water is at a rolling boil, add in molasses, a tablespoon at a time, until the water is dark brown.